Colony American Homes postpones IPO as interest rates rise

 The yield on 30-year U.S. Treasuries has risen by about 50 basis points since the beginning of May, with the latest upswing driven by fears that the Federal Reserve could slow its stimulus efforts sooner than anticipated.

-Shares of Colony’s competitors, which include Silver Bay Realty Trust Corp and American Residential Properties Inc, have fallen below their IPO price.
+Shares of Colony’s competitors, which include Silver Bay Realty Trust Corp SBY.N and American Residential Properties Inc ARPI.N, have fallen below their IPO price.

 Silver Bay shares are down about 5 percent since their debut in December, while American Residential shares have fallen about 10 percent since its debut in May.